 The fifth-best team has pulled out a couple: the aforementioned Heat and the 1969 Boston Celtics, the last hurrah for the NBA’s greatest dynasty.
 Detroit had only the sixth-best record before it won the title in 2004.
-The team formerly known as the Washington Bullets was eighth best before a surprising run to the championship in 1978.
-And, finally, there’s the Houston Rockets, who were sixth in the West and 10th overall before they won the crown in 1995.
+The team formerly known as the Washington Bullets was eighth best before a surprising run in the title in 1978.
+And, finally, there’s the Houston Rockets, who were sixth in the West and 10th overall before they won the championship in 1995.

 This sort of top-end dominance isn’t as pronounced in the other major team sports.